-The following Phase 1A Archaeological Documentary Study designed to determine the likelihood that the project site was occupied during the precontact (i.e. Native American) and/or historic periods and to determine if intact archaeological resources associated with that occupation could still be present.
+The following Phase 1A Archaeological Documentary Study was designed to determine the likelihood that the project site was occupied during the precontact (i.e., Native American) and/or historic periods and to determine if intact archaeological resources associated with that occupation could still be present.

 As described in greater detail below, the precontact sensitivity of project sites in New York City is generally evaluated by a site's proximity to level slopes, water courses, well-drained soils, and previously identified precontact archaeological sites.
 The project site is situated on a peninsula near tidal marshland and high ground, and would therefore have been an ideal site for camping or hunting and gathering, or permanent occupation.
-At least six Native American archaeological sites have been identified within one mile of the project site, including four burial locations, one of which may have been located on the project site itself.
+At least six Native American archaeological sites have been identified within one mile of the project site, including four burial locations, one of which appears to have been located on the project site itself.

 The project site has experienced substantial disturbance as a result of the construction, grading, and paving of streets, the installation of utilities, and the construction of bulkheads and retaining walls.
 The locations of the proposed outfall and the proposed wetland restoration area are determined to have no sensitivity for precontact archaeological resources as a result of previous disturbance.
-In addition, the portions of streetbeds that have been disturbed for utility installation are determined to have not been disturbed for the installation of utilities are determined to have moderate sensitivity for archaeological resources.
-However, the portions of the streetbeds that have not been disturbed for the installation of utilities are determined to have moderate sensitivity for archaeological resources associated with the Native American occupation of College Point, including human remains.
-There are several locations within the proposed project streetbeds where new utility lines will be installed in areas where no disturbance has been documented below the depth of the road itself.
-Archaeological monitoring during construction is recommended for these portions of the project site.
+In addition, the portions of streetbeds that have been disturbed for utility installation are determined to have low sensitivity for precontact archaeological resources.
+However, the portions of the streetbeds that have not been disturbed for utilities are determined to have moderate sensitivity for archaeological resources associated with the Native American occupation of College Point, including human remains.